Graveyard of Empires - Chapter 2

 "What now?"
 Vivian asked.

-Argus Wade was in a good mood.
+Wade was in a good mood.
 They were only an hour from receiving launch clearance and things were falling into place.
-He hadn’t received a reply from his message to Denigen’s Fist, but he was almost certain what the response would be.
+He hadn't received a reply from his message to Denigen's Fist, but he was almost certain what the response would be.
 It was an insane proposal, but brilliant; any Captain would be thrilled to have someone so young aboard their ship.
+Envoys were considered the Captain's equal and many crew deferred to them because of the spiritual aspect.
+A six year old girl would pose no threat to the Captain's authority.

 The Captain would accept his proposal and his daughter would be safe.
-The Minister wouldn’t even have reason to look into her parentage because it would be the Captain submitting the request for the girl.
-Wade’s name wouldn’t be on any of the paperwork.
+The Minister wouldn't even have reason to look into her parentage because it would be the Captain submitting the request for the girl.
+Argus's name wouldn't be on any of the paperwork.
+Sure, it might be strange for the Captain to request someone so young, but once she was aboard Denigen's Fist she would be outside the Minister's reach.
+She and Argus would be safe.

 Well, mostly normal.

-“Now we travel to Sector Six.
-We’ll make a stop at Terminus along the way for supplies, and we should be there within a few weeks.”
+"Now we travel to Sector Six.
+We'll make a stop at Terminus along the way for supplies and we should be there within a few weeks."

 "What kind of supplies?"
 Vivian asked.
 "I thought we were fully stocked?"